denzelrenner/LIFE4136-Group1-Rotation2/README.md

 Running all the scripts in this `consensus sequence(Nucleotide)` section will also produce `C_excelsa_V5.dict` and `C_excelsa_V5.fasta.fai` files which are required by GATK tools to access specified regions of the reference fasta.
 The `.dict` file describes the contents of our fasta file, and as mentioned before the `.fai` file is a fasta index file which allows us to find a particular nucelotide at specific genomic coordinates in the FASTA file.
 You can read more about these file formats on the [GATK website](https://gatk.broadinstitute.org/hc/en-us/articles/360035531652-FASTA-Reference-genome-format)

 The first thing we will do is get consensus sequences for the reference g46214 and g10577 genes so it can then be used in later stages of the analysis.
-We knew the genomic positions for the different genes of interest by opening a text editor and manually searching their gene names in the gff file.
+We knew the genomic positions for the different genes of interest by opening the `C_excelsa_V5_braker2_wRseq.gff3` file in a text editor and manually searching for the gene names.
 To create the consensus sequences for the reference gene you should enter the command below into the command line.

 ```bash
 conda activate /shared/apps/conda/bio2